 Misaligned bite: once a tooth loss has occurred, the adjacent teeth tend to shift towards the space left causing instability of these teeth and thus to cause a misaligned bite.

-Teeth overgrowth: the adjacent teeth to the space tend to grow further down or up trying to find a new tooth to make contact with.
+Teeth overgrowth: the adjacent teeth to space tend to grow further down or up trying to find a new tooth to make contact with.

 Gum tissue becomes sore: the gum tissue where the tooth is lost tends to become sore and a source of discomfort as it becomes the new match to the adjacent teeth since there is no tooth.